 “The rationale for the LRT studies arose, in part, from Goldberg’s (1985) discussion of medial and lateral premotor systems.
 The medial system is hypothetically related to spontaneous, prepositional speech and has connections to cingulate cortex.
 The lateral system is hypothetically related to nonpropositional, repetitive speech or speech guided by auditory self monitoring.
-This system functions in a responsive mode to external stimuli and has connections to auditory association areas in temporal cortex classically related tc processing (Kent, 1984; Penfield & Roberts, 1976).
+This system functions in a responsive mode to external stimuli and has connections to auditory association areas in temporal cortex classically related to speech processing (Kent, 1984; Penfield & Roberts, 1976).
 The stimulus-dependent nature of the LRT task and manipulation of the linguistic complexity of the response should preferentially involve the lateral premotor system in Goldbergs model. […] Relations between resting rCBF anomalies and speech motor performance deficits are consistent with predictions of Goldberg’s (1985) model regarding defects in the lateral premotor system ” (p.
 343f)

 to the top